 Your bladder is a hollow organ located in your pelvis or lower abdomen.
 One of the main jobs of your bladder is to store urine (pee).
 The other is to remove urine from your body in response to signals from your spinal cord and brain.

-When neurological (nervous system) conditions affect the bladder, it is called neurogenic bladder.
-There are two major types of bladder control problems that are associated with a neurogenic bladder.
-Depending on the nerves involved and nature of the damage, the bladder becomes either overactive (spastic or hyper-reflexive) or underactive (flaccid or hypotonic).
+Neurogenic bladder is the term for what happens when neurological (nervous system) conditions affect the way your bladder works.
+There are two major types of bladder control problems linked to neurogenic bladder.
+Depending on the nerves involved and the nature of the damage, your bladder becomes either overactive (spastic or hyper-reflexive) or underactive (flaccid or hypotonic).

 Neurogenic bladder can be congenital (present at birth).
 Birth defects that can cause neurogenic bladder include:

 The most common symptom of neurogenic bladder is being unable to control urination.
-Other symptoms include:
+Other neurogenic bladder symptoms include: